 Boxhagener Straße 18

-AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
-However, changes with a negative effect on the Customer will not apply to the Customer, unless the Customer agrees to new changes.
+AirHelp is authorised to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
+However, changes with a negative effect on the Client will not apply to the Client, unless the Client agrees to new changes.

-The laws of Germany apply to these Terms, the Assignment Form, and the Agreement between AirHelp and the Customer.
-The Customer is, however, always entitled to claim due to protection under mandatory provisions provided by laws of the country where the Customer resides.
+The laws of Germany apply to these Terms, the Assignment Form and the Agreement between AirHelp and the Client.
+The Client is, however, always entitled to claim due to protection under mandatory provisions provided by laws of the country where the Client resides.